-Nestled in the Blue Ridge Mountains, Christ School is an Episcopal boarding school founded in 1900 with a full college preparatory curriculum for the more than 280 boys enrolled.
+Nestled in the Blue Ridge Mountains in Asheville, North Carolina, Christ School is an Episcopal boarding school founded in 1900 with a full college preparatory curriculum for the more than 290 boys enrolled.

 Hallmarks of the Christ School experience include small classes (10-12 boys per class), Advanced Placement and honors courses in all subjects, extensive extracurricular opportunities, and an outstanding faculty.
 The 500-acre campus and the surrounding Blue Ridge Mountains are home to Christ School's nationally recognized Outdoor Program.
 The athletic program features 19 teams in 11 sports.
 The Junior Varsity level puts emphasis on mastering the fundamentals, while the Varsity level focuses on providing a competitive level of play within our athletic conference.
 Graduates attend leading national universities.